ginolatorilla/python3-template/README.md

 - Linting with `pycodestyle` (formerly `pep8`)
 - Test-driven development with PyTest
 - Support for Pipenv with localised `virtualenv` directory
+- Ready-made template for CLI apps with argument parsing, subcommands, logging, and console colouring.

 ## Requirements